NBC New Year's Eve specials

 A notable exception was 1972–73 and 1973–74, which saw NBC air the first two editions of the Dick Clark-produced New Year's Rockin' Eve before it moved to ABC.
 For 1999–2000, NBC News presented special primetime coverage anchored by Tom Brokaw and Katie Couric.
 For 2004–05, NBC introduced a special hosted by former MTV personality Carson Daly, New Year's Eve with Carson Daly, which took over midnight coverage from The Tonight Show beginning in 2005–06.
-After going on hiatus in 2018 due to conflicts with Sunday Night Football, the show returned for 2019 as NBC's New Year's Eve, co-hosted by Daly and Chrissy Teigen.
-For 2020, Julianne Hough and tWitch joined Daly as correspondents, with Amber Ruffin replacing Hough for 2021.
+After going on hiatus in 2017–18 due to conflicts with Sunday Night Football, the show returned for 2018–19 as NBC's New Year's Eve, co-hosted by Daly and Chrissy Teigen.
+For 2019–20, Julianne Hough and tWitch joined Daly as correspondents, with Amber Ruffin replacing Hough for 2020–21.

-In November 2021, NBC announced that it would introduce a new Lorne Michaels-produced special from Miami for 2022, Miley's New Year's Eve Party, hosted by singer Miley Cyrus and Saturday Night Live cast member Pete Davidson.
-The special returned for 2023, with country singer and Cyrus's godmother Dolly Parton as co-host.
+In November 2021, NBC announced that it would introduce a new Lorne Michaels-produced special from Miami for 2021–22, Miley's New Year's Eve Party, hosted by singer Miley Cyrus and Saturday Night Live cast member Pete Davidson.
+The special returned for 2022–23, with country singer and Cyrus's godmother Dolly Parton as co-host.
+NBC did not air a special for 2023–24 due to Sunday Night Football, and aired a Late Night with Seth Meyers clip show instead of a live program for 2025.

-In recent years, the primetime lineup preceding NBC's main special has been occupied by an NBC News-produced retrospective special, A Toast to (Year), which is currently co-hosted by Hoda Kotb and Jenna Bush Hager of the fourth hour of Today.
+In recent years, the primetime lineup preceding NBC's main special has been occupied by an NBC News-produced retrospective special, A Toast to (Year), which is presented by the hosts of the fourth hour of Today.